ykl1993/cdn/intl.en-US/Pricing/Billing method/Basic Services.md

 -   Payment method: Pay-As-You-Go.
 -   Upper bandwidth limit by default: 10Gbps. \(Reason: to avoid high costs due to irregular or malicious traffic\)
 -   Billing cycle: Billed by hour, and the fees are deducted in real time.
 -   How to calculate traffic data: The system collects summary data from domain names of the nodes across the CDN at intervals of 5 minutes \(288 nodes a day\).
 This data is used as the basis for billing.
-[What's the differences between the traffic you billed and the traffic monitored by the console?](https://www.alibabacloud.com/help/faq-detail/40164.htm)
 -   Billing rules: Pay by traffic on a tiered pricing basis according to different billing zones monthly.

 -   Billing standard: the billing time ends with the current billing cycle.
 A bill is typically issued within one hour after the current billing cycle ends.
 For example, the bill for traffic consumed between 10:00-11:00 is generated after 11:00.
 Fees are then automatically deducted from your account balance.